Do I have to meet with a counselor before I can retire?

 When you call for an appointment, we must have an anticipated date of retirement to compute a benefit estimate.
 However, the date that you give for estimate purposes is not binding.

-Please be aware that APERS counselors are only prepared to discuss your APERS retirement benefits and provide an estimate of your gross retirement benefits.
-We do not advise you on tax questions, insurance information, or retirement/estate planning issues.
+During a visit, an APERS counselor will answer any questions you have about your APERS retirement benefits and explain what your benefit will be at retirement.
+We will also verify that we have the correct information about you on file.
+Please be aware that APERS counselors are only prepared to discuss your APERS retirement benefits and to provide an estimate of your gross retirement benefits.
+We do not advise you on tax questions, insurance information, or general retirement and estate planning issues.
 These questions should be referred to appropriate professionals.

-If you bring military discharge documents or other completed purchase forms to the appointment, we will mail a cost to purchase service after the visit.
+If you have service in another state-sponsored or private retirement plan, you will have to contact that plan’s representative directly for information about those benefits.
+If you bring military discharge documents or other completed purchase forms to the meeting, we will mail a cost to purchase service after the visit.